 Planning for BYOD?
 Plan for the future—and video.
 Panopto helps BYOD-minded organizations enable their employees to create and share amazing HD video, streaming live or on-demand, on a simple, intuitive platform that’s fully integrated with all their devices—right from day one.

 Want to see how we make BYOD-Plus-Video easy?
-Try Panopto free for 30 days.
+Try Panopto free.